 - ½ cup of distilled water.

-Take an 8-ounce glass spray bottle and pour in the witch hazel.
+Take a glass spray bottle and pour in the witch hazel.
 Add the essential oils next, and gently swirl the bottle to mix the ingredients.
 Pour in the water then screw on the cap.
 Make sure it’s screwed on tightly.
 After this, shake the bottle as well as you can to blend all the ingredients together.

 Now you can use the spray mixture around the room if you need help with improving your concentration.